Suzanne Nossel: Private sector

-Government career
+Government

 Nossel served as the Deputy Assistant Secretary of State for the Bureau of International Organization Affairs in 2009, where she was responsible for multilateral human rights, humanitarian affairs, women's issues, public diplomacy, press, and congressional relations.
-At the State Department, Nossel played a leading role in U.S. engagement at the U.N.
-Human Rights Council, including the initiation of groundbreaking human rights resolutions on Iran, Syria, Libya, Côte d'Ivoire, freedom of association, freedom of expression, and the first U.N. resolution on the rights of lesbian, gay, bisexual and transgender persons.
+At the State Department, she played a leading role in U.S. engagement at the U.N.
+Human Rights Council, including the initiation of groundbreaking human rights resolutions on Iran, Syria, Libya, Côte d'Ivoire, freedom of association, freedom of expression, and the first U.N. resolution on the rights of lesbian, gay, bisexual, and transgender (LGBTQ) persons.

-From 1999 to 2001, she served as Deputy to the Ambassador for U.N.
+From 1999 to 2001, Nossel served as Deputy to the Ambassador for U.N.
 Management and Reform at the U.S. Mission to the United Nations under Richard C. Holbrooke.
 She was the lead U.S. negotiator in settling U.S. arrears to the United Nations through a landmark consensus agreement reached by the UN's General Assembly.

-She served as a law clerk on the U.S. Court of Appeals for the District of Columbia Circuit for Judge Judith W. Rogers.
+Nossel served as a law clerk on the U.S. Court of Appeals for the District of Columbia Circuit for Judge Judith W. Rogers.